 • Colour and Imaging

 • Experience Design

 • Textile and Fashion Design

 • Textiles Technology

 These broad categories are reflective of the interdisciplinary nature of the School and we can usually support research in the area you are interested in.

 Funded PhD projects

-For further information, please contact Dr Mic Spencer, Head of the Graduate School.
+It is possible to study for a PhD by Distance Learning, for further information contact Dr Mic Spencer, Head of the Graduate School.